hannahwynnjones/ProjectTwo/readme.md

 The build

 - i started by creating the restful app and making sure each page and it's links worked before adding the image uploader using AWS to the 'new blog' page.
+I added conditons so that blogs could only be edited by the

 - I then looked at adding facebook and github logins using their documentation.

--
+- Comments were added, and conditions so that only the owner of the comment could delete the comment.

  -authentication (inc getting blogs to edit or not depending on whether its your app)

 Problems & Challenges

+-testing was more difficult than i imagened as thre was no two models and the validation became an obstacal.
+Instead of just looking at the blog model,

 additonal stuff